Great Britain at the 1920 Summer Olympics

 Great Britain, represented by the British Olympic Association (BOA), competed at the 1920 Summer Olympics in Antwerp, Belgium.
 234 competitors, 218 men and 16 women, took part in 84 events in 21 sports.
 British athletes won fourteen gold medals (up from ten in 1912) and 43 medals overall, finishing third.
-It would be the last Olympic Games in which Irish athletes participated under Great Britain, after foundation of Irish Free State in 1922.
+It would be the last Olympic Games in which Irish athletes participated for Great Britain, after foundation of Irish Free State in 1922.

 Aquatics

 Diving

 Five divers consisting of three men and two women, represented Great Britain in 1920.
 It was the nation's third appearance in the sport.
 Just as in 1912, the women had the better showing for the country.
 Armstrong posted the country's best result to that point, taking the silver medal in the platform.
 White, who had won Great Britain's only previous medal in the sport, was unable to match her bronze from 1912 and took fourth place in the platform.